-Information Technology (IT) is a Division of UNC General Administration with a straightforward mission: IT will seek and employ every possible improvement in efficiency and effectiveness of information technology for our constituent campuses.
+Information Technology (IT) is a Division of the UNC System with a straightforward mission: IT will seek and employ every possible improvement in efficiency and effectiveness of information technology for our constituent campuses.
 The improvements in efficiencies and effectiveness will be pursued by:

-- Creating system-wide vendor contracts for IT software, hardware, and services to employ the critical mass of UNC purchasing power to obtain the best possible prices, terms, and conditions.
+- Creating system-wide vendor contracts for IT software, hardware, and services to employ the critical mass of the UNC System's purchasing power to obtain the best possible prices, terms, and conditions.

 - Encouraging cooperative and collaborative initiatives among its constituent institutions to develop less expensive and/or higher quality IT services than individual institutions could obtain.
 These collaborative efforts will include the availability of central technical support staff and hosting of IT services.